 Workplaces characterized by strong masculinity norms, or Masculinity Contest Cultures (MCC), privilege identities aligned with hegemonic masculinity—typically straight White men—while devaluing marginalized groups.
 This research examines how MCC shapes perceptions of social status across gender, race, and sexual orientation, and how these perceptions influence individuals’ organizational attraction, particularly for members of socially devalued groups.

-Across four preregistered studies (N = 2,177), we found that MCC devalues marginalized identities, leading to a lower personal sense of status and reduced organizational attraction among women, men of color, and gay men, but not straight White men.
-Enhancing the perceived status of women mitigated the negative effects of MCC on women’s organizational interest, highlighting the role of status perceptions in shaping workplace engagement.
-These findings emphasize the exclusionary effects of MCC, which undermines diversity by reinforcing status hierarchies, and underscore the importance of inclusive norms to attract and retain talent from diverse backgrounds (Vial & Spielmann, in prep).
+Across five preregistered experiments (N = 2,682), we found that MCC devalues marginalized identities, leading to a lower personal sense of status and reduced organizational attraction among women, men of color, and gay men, but not straight White men.
+Enhancing the perceived status of women and Black men mitigated the negative effects of MCC on their organizational attraction, highlighting the role of status perceptions in shaping workplace engagement.
+These findings emphasize the exclusionary effects of MCC and how MCCs amplify status hierarchies.
+This undermines diversity by reinforcing status hierarchies, and underscore the importance of inclusive norms to attract and retain talent from diverse backgrounds (Vial & Spielmann, in prep).

 Image depicts a Black man and a woman wearing a hijab tugging on a rope; by Edmond Dantès